How to Say It: Trans-e-sohf-ah-GE-al Eck-o-car-de-O-gra-fee

-Echocardiography uses sound waves to make images of the heart.
-In transesophageal echocardiography, the ultrasound probe is passed down the throat and in to the esophagus.
-The esophagus is the tube that goes from the throat to the stomach.
-The esophagus sits very close to the heart.
-This method allows for clearer images of the heart than other methods.
+Echocardiography uses sound waves to make pictures of the heart.
+In transesophageal echocardiography (TEE), the ultrasound probe is passed down the throat to the food pipe.
+The food pipe is close to the heart.

 Reasons for Procedure

-This test is done to look for problems of the heart, including:
+This test is done to look for problems of the heart, such as:

-Problems from the procedure are rare, but all procedures have some risk.
-Your doctor will review potential problems, like:
+Problems are rare, but all procedures have some risk.
+The doctor will go over problems that could happen such as: